nv-morpheus/Morpheus/examples/nlp_si_detection/README.md

 ```

-The output file `detections.jsonlines` will contain the original PCAP messages with the following additional fields added:
+The output file `nlp_si_detections.jsonlines` will contain the original PCAP messages with the following additional fields added:
 * `address`
 * `bank_acct`
 * `credit_card`